PGomes92/pyhrv/README.md

 - LF/HF ratio

 The parameters are computed for the Very Low Frequency (VLF), Low Frequency (LF), and High Frequency (HF) bands.
-The Frequency Bands can be customized and specified, including an Ultra Low Frequency (ULF) band.
+The Frequency Bands can be customized, including an Ultra Low Frequency (ULF) band.

-Sample plots of the resulting PSD plots and Frequency Domain parameters using pyHRV functions can be seen below:
+Sample plots of the resulting PSD plots and Frequency Domain parameters using pyHRV can be seen below:

 ![Image](./SampleFigures/SampleWelch.png)
 ![Image](./SampleFigures/SampleAR.png)